 •Emotional investment is a sure way to make loss in stock markets.

 Don’t stick to a company on the emotional front for silly reasons such as: “this was my father’s favourite company”, or other such reasons.
 Always fall in love with the business which has potential to grow and make your money grow.
-Try to keep your emotional quotient away and proceed as a rational person.
+Try to keep your emotional quotient away and proceed as a rational person.•Blindly following stock picks by big investors is not a wise thing to do.

 Investors habitually get into following the rumors of investment by big names, for instance deciding to buy a stock if a big investor has bought it.
 This doesn’t necessarily guarantee a good return.
-Most often the news stories of a big name buying into a specific stock breaks out after their exit or when they are nearing selling the stock.
+Most often the news stories of a big name buying into a specific stock breaks out after their exit or when they are nearing selling the stock.•Give your investments time to mature.
+Be patient for the world to discover your gems.

 People usually buy and sell stocks in quick succession.
 Investors do practice this for short-term gains but end up making losses.
 Seek an investment for a longer time horizon and let your investment mature.